reschjonas/QuantHide/TECHNICAL_OVERVIEW.md

 ## Application Architecture

-The Kyber application is built with a modular architecture consisting of several main components:
+The QuantCrypt application is built with a modular architecture consisting of several main components:

 ### Core Components